“Now Accepting Membership Applications From Those Living In Lake County, Ohio”

-Sponsored by the Willoughby Police Department for over 28 years, Law Enforcement Exploring Post 602 – Willoughby Ohio, has provided an educational resource for young males & females that are interested in law enforcement as a possible future profession.
+Sponsored by the Willoughby Police Department for 30 years, Law Enforcement Exploring Post 602 – Willoughby Ohio, has provided an educational resource for young males & females that are interested in law enforcement as a possible future profession.
 Exploring is a division of the Boy scouts of America- Learning for Life.
 Started under direction of then Chief William Crosier, and continued by Chief Conrad Straube and later by Chief Jack Beckwith.
 The department continues the tradition now under Chief James Schultz.

 Volunteer officers, dispatchers, and clerks provide training and supervision on station and in the community.
 A very large percentage of explorers determine that law enforcement is a profession worth pursuing, and go on to study criminal justice and law enforcement in college.
 Willoughby police explorers have grown to become police officers, state troopers, federal agents, military police, business persons, and productive members of the community.